koreangeekman/fs-journal/journal/01/questions.md

 # Foundations of Web Development
 01. In your own words, why do we use Git?
-    > | As a method of maintaining a decentralized, shared, and versioned set of updates for code changes |
+    > | As a method of maintaining a decentralized but synchronizable versioned set of updates for code changes |

 02. In the terminal, what is the command `mkdir` used for?
     > | to create a directory |